LAP: An Attention-Based Module for Concept Based Self-Interpretation and Knowledge Injection in Convolutional Neural Networks: Method

 \textbf{Min Active Ratio (MinAR).} Each concept head should assign high importance probability to at least a specified portion of the pixels in the samples containing the concept.
 This makes the model highlight the concept-related clues for the sample.

-\textbf{Max Active Ratio (MaxAR).} Each concept head should assign high importance probability to at most a specified portion of the pixels in the samples containing the concept, as the main clue is not understandable otherwise.
+\textbf{Max Active Ratio (MaxAR).} Each concept head should assign high importance probability to, at most, a specified portion of the pixels in the samples containing the concept, as the main clue is not understandable otherwise.
 This phenomenon may happen in layers with large receptive fields.
-As the concept-related clue appears in the receptive fields of all of the pixels, the network may consider all of them as concept-related clues.
+As the concept-related clue appears in the receptive fields of all pixels, the network may consider them concept-related clues.

 \textbf{Inactive Ratio (IAR).} Each concept head should assign low importance probability to all the pixels of the samples not containing the concept, as the concept-related clue should not exist in them.
 This loss can be applied to all the pixels.
-But because generally, most of the pixels are already inactive in the attention map, this loss term is likely to fade.
-Therefore, it is better to apply this term on top-scored pixels according to IAR.
+Nevertheless, since most of the pixels in the attention map are already inactive, this loss term will likely fade over time.
+Therefore, applying this term on top-scored pixels is better according to IAR.